 - 24. This section provides further details on the process for Licensees and others relevant Persons (including the general public and consumers) to submit complaints to URCA regarding alleged or suspected breaches of the competition provisions related to anticompetitive Agreements and abuse of a dominant position. - 25.
-Complaints can be submitted to URCA electronically, by post, by hand, or by fax. - (i) Electronic submissions should be sent to info@urcabahamas.bs. - (ii) Postal and hand delivered submissions should be marked for the attention of the Chief Executive Officer and sent or delivered to: Utilities Regulation and Competition Authority, Fourth Terrace East, Centreville, P. O. Box N-4860, Nassau, Bahamas. - (iii) Fax submissions should be marked for the attention of the Chief Executive Officer and sent to: (242)-323-7288 - 26.
+Complaints can be submitted to URCA electronically, by post, or by hand. - (i) Electronic submissions should be sent to info@urcabahamas.bs. - (ii) Postal and hand delivered submissions should be marked for the attention of the Chief Executive Officer and sent or delivered to: Utilities Regulation and Competition Authority, Frederick House, Frederick Street, P. O. Box N-4860, Nassau, Bahamas. - 26.
 It is strongly recommended that complainants follow the guidance set in Annex I as the level of information provided with the complaint will be an important indicator of both the seriousness of the complaint and the amount of further resources required to investigate it.
 Other than in exceptional circumstances, a submission should meet these minimum submission requirements for URCA to assess whether to open an investigation.